 Options fees are paid upfront to the owner to secure the contract.
 You can think of it sort of like a down payment or a security deposit.
 In most cases, this is non-refundable should you default on your contract.
 That said, paying this fee will ensure that you have the option to buy the house outright, at a predetermined price once your lease is up.
 These fees can run anywhere between 2-7% of the final sale price.
 Most sellers keep the amount low as people who can’t afford a down payment for a mortgage, aren’t likely going to be able to afford to pay a high option fee.

 The amount of rent you pay each month will likely be higher than that of other rentals.
 This not only secures your interest in the property but in many cases a portion of your rent payments will go toward your down payment on the home.
 It might be frustrating paying more while trying to save up, but this is only done to protect the interests of the homeowner.
 If you should default on the agreement, the increased rent amounts won’t likely be refunded.
-Every contract is set up differently, so make sure you know where your funds are going and what you’ll really have to pay to buy a rent to own house in Southern California and Central Ohio.
+Every contract is set up differently, so make sure you know where your funds are going and what you’ll really have to pay to buy a rent to own house in Ohio and Southern California.

 Undisclosed Problems With The House

 It is important to have contingencies in the contract should something go wrong with the house that you were unaware of before.
 Maybe the roof leaks, but only during the summer rain and you moved in during the winter.
 Or maybe there is a mold problem that wasn’t brought to your attention until after you moved in.
 If something in the house should be defective, you should have the option to cancel the contract without penalty.
 Once the house is sold, and problems are found, there might be little you can do to rectify the situation.